richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 ## Notices

-- Standards track documents shall include the following notice:
+Standards track documents shall include the following notice:

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: The IETF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to  pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
-	Information on the IETF's procedures with respect to rights in standards-track and standards-related documentation can be
+	The IETF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
+Information on the IETF's procedures with respect to rights in standards-track and standards-related documentation
-	found in BCP-11.
+	can be found in BCP-11.
 Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementors or users of this specification can be obtained from the IETF Secretariat.

-- The IETF encourages all interested parties to bring to its attention, at the earliest possible time, the existence of any intellectual property rights pertaining to Internet Standards.
+The IETF encourages all interested parties to bring to its attention, at the earliest possible time, the existence of any intellectual property rights pertaining to Internet Standards.
 For this purpose, each standards document shall include the following invitation:

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: The IETF invites any interested party to bring to its attention any copyrights, patents or patent applications, or other proprietary rights which may cover technology that may be required to practice this standard.
+	The IETF invites any interested party to bring to its attention any copyrights, patents or patent applications, or other proprietary rights which may cover technology that may be required to practice this standard.
 Please address the information to the IETF Executive Director.

-- The following copyright notice and disclaimer shall be included in all ISOC standards-related documentation:
+The following copyright notice and disclaimer shall be included in all ISOC standards-related documentation:

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: Copyright (C) The Internet Society (date).
+	Copyright (C) The Internet Society (date).
 All Rights Reserved.

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implmentation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
+	This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implmentation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
 However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the Internet Society or other Internet organizations, except as needed for the purpose of developing Internet standards in which case the procedures for copyrights defined in the Internet Standards process must be followed, or as required to translate it into languages other than English.

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: The limited permissions granted above are perpetual and will not be revoked by the Internet Society or its successors or assigns.
+	The limited permissions granted above are perpetual and will not be revoked by the Internet Society or its successors or assigns.

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: This document and the information contained herein is provided on an "AS IS" basis and THE INTERNET SOCIETY AND THE INTERNET ENGINEERING TASK FORCE DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+	This document and the information contained herein is provided on an "AS IS" basis and THE INTERNET SOCIETY AND THE INTERNET ENGINEERING TASK FORCE DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

-- Where the IESG is aware at the time of publication of proprietary rights claimed with respect to a standards track document, or the technology described or referenced therein, such document shall contain the following notice:
+Where the IESG is aware at the time of publication of proprietary rights claimed with respect to a standards track document, or the technology described or referenced therein, such document shall contain the following notice:

-	THIS TEXT ADDED TO PASS THE IDNITS CHECKS: The IETF has been notified of intellectual property rights claimed in regard to some or all of the specification contained in this document.
+	The IETF has been notified of intellectual property rights claimed in regard to some or all of the specification contained in this document.
 For more information consult the online list of claimed rights.

 # Security Considerations